-Bloodgood Japanese Maple is primarily valued in the landscape for its ornamental globe-shaped form.
-It features subtle corymbs of red flowers rising above the foliage in mid spring before the leaves.
-It has attractive burgundy deciduous foliage which emerges deep purple in spring.
-The lobed palmate leaves are highly ornamental and turn an outstanding scarlet in the fall.
-The rough gray bark and red branches add an interesting dimension to the landscape.
+Sherwood Flame Japanese Maple is primarily valued in the landscape for its ornamental upright and spreading habit of growth.
+It has attractive red deciduous foliage which emerges scarlet in spring.
+The small lobed palmate leaves are highly ornamental and turn outstanding shades of scarlet and in the fall.
+It produces red samaras from early to mid fall.